Gern Nagler: NFL career

+NFL career statistics

 Personal life and death

 Following retirement from the NFL, Nagler worked in various aspects of the farming and agriculture industry, splitting time between southern California and the Hillsboro, Oregon area.

 Nagler was married three times, to Diana Swift (divorced 1975), Barbara Bertolini (1976-1995), and Jan Anacker (1998-2020).
 He and Diana had three children together.

 He was inducted into the Santa Clara Hall of Fame in 1987 and the Marysville High School Hall of Fame in 2019.

 Nagler died in his home in Palm Desert, California on April 9, 2020.